Skip to main content

 • The primary key columns support the following data types: numeric (including integers and BOOLEAN), string, and date (DATE and DATETIME).

-• The maximum length of a encoded primary key value is 128 bytes.
+• By default, the maximum length of an encoded primary key value is 128 bytes.

 • The primary key cannot be modified after table creation.